There are 3 common ways to authenticate someone:

 - Something you are, such as a fingerprint or other biometric methods

 In the previous posts, I've written a lot about authentication using passwords (Something you know).
 If you want to add more security, you must ask for a second authentication.
-That's what is called a two-factor authentication (2FA).
-Commonly, you have a device (specialized or a smartphone) that give you a number to write down on the computer after you entered your password.
+That's what is called two-factor authentication (2FA).
+Commonly, you have a device (specialized or a smartphone) that gives you a number to write down on the computer after you entered your password.
 So, even if your password is compromised, an attacker cannot access your account.
-The device you use could also increase the security by using your finger print before validating the request.
-This way you use a 3-factor authentication.
+The device you use could also increase the security by using your fingerprint before validating the request.
+This way you use 3-factor authentication.